NiccoloPuccinelli/SEM/README.md

 ## Structure

-This replication package contains 10 folders, 8 Python notebooks, and a bash script `run.sh` to quickly [replicate](#running-experiments) our results.
+This replication package contains 10 folders, 8 Python notebooks, and 2 bash scripts: `run.sh` and `run_all.sh`, to quickly [replicate](#running-experiments) our experiments.

 The folders are organized as follows: